Updated on 19 November 2020

 The Grand Bargain was set-up in 2016 to strengthen efficiency and effectiveness of the humanitarian system.
 As the Grand Bargain enters its fifth year in 2021, the Signatories will make a decision on what should come after 2021.
 To that purpose, the Facilitation Group will develop a proposal on the future of the Grand Bargain.

 Discussions on the humanitarian programme cycle and parallel work under the Grand Bargain have highlighted the criticality of stronger joint needs assessments and analysis as a pre-condition to credible and well-funded Humanitarian Response Plans (HRPs).
 While other factors come into play, methodologically sound and holistic needs assessments are essential for informed decision making.

-While the Coronavirus pandemic means that the Co-convenors of the workstream 3 (Increase the use and coordination of cash-based programming) are unable to hold the annual Grand Bargain cash workstream workshop in person this year, they are still keen to keep u
+While the Coronavirus pandemic means that the Co-convenors of the workstream 3 (Increase the use and coordination of cash-based programming) were unable to hold the annual Grand Bargain cash workstream workshop in person this year, they were keen to keep u

 Many of our staff have been affected directly or indirectly by manifestations of racism and racial discrimination.
 It is incumbent upon us to examine and address racism and racial discrimination within our own organizations and in the humanitarian sector, including by expanding diversity at all levels in our workplaces, and fostering more inclusive and diverse ways of working.

 The first famines of the coronavirus era could soon hit four chronically food-deprived conflict areas — Yemen, South Sudan, northeast Nigeria and the Democratic Republic of Congo — the top humanitarian official of the United Nations has warned.